formthefog/formation/formation-docs/docs/developer/reference/formfile-reference.md

+---
+id: formfile-reference
+title: Formation Formfile Reference
+sidebar_label: Formfile Reference
+---

+# Formation Formfile Reference

+This document provides a comprehensive reference for all Formfile directives and syntax.
+The Formfile is the core configuration file used to define your virtual machine instance in Formation.

 # Formfile Reference

 This document provides a comprehensive reference for all Formfile directives and syntax.
 The Formfile is the core configuration file used to define your virtual machine instance in Formation.